bansalrachita/query-string-params/README.md

 their web application.
 React Router 4 provides a prop called location same as found in the hisotry API which has a property called search.
 It's a string parameter and gets a value when the URL gets attached with query parameters.
-This property can be useful in the way you want to code your URL logic and allows for custom URL with query param capability.
-This utility can create a URL with query parameters separated by ampersand with comma separated values.
+This property is useful to code your URL logic and allows for custom URL with query params.
+This utility creates a URL with query parameters separated by ampersand.
 It can convert the URL in an object/list of values from query string.
+It allows you to pass "&" in query params and encodes alphanumeric special character with escape character (URI encoding UTF-8).

 ## Install
 ```